axelvaldez/radical-companies/_posts/2024/2024-07-19-channeling-tolstoy.markdown

   <p>&hellip; these people are in this condition because the railway <em>belongs</em> to this company, the silk factory to that gentlemen, and all the foundries, factories, typographies, and laundries to capitalists.</p>
  </div>
  <p>This is Fiat ownership.</p>
- <p>In the Radical system everybody who contributes to a company is a co-owner.</p>
+ <p>In the Radical system everybody who contributes to a company is a co-owner of that company.</p>